pesterhazy/presumably/posts/reagent.md

 So much for the code, but how does it work?
 Reagent adds to React the convenience of expressing components as simple ClojureScript functions.
-As table-ui has not state to handle, it consists only of a render function.
+As table-ui has no state, it consists only of a render function.
 In Reagent-speak this is a [Form-1 Component](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-1-a-simple-function).

 When the component is rendered, the hiccup structure returned by the cljs